Names Not Numbers

 BRASS

-Judy and Norm Litz In memory of our dear parents.
-Dr. Bernard and Pauline Litz z”l, and Gershon and Bernice Young z”l.
+Judy and Norm Litz In memory of our dear parents, Dr. Bernard and Pauline Litz z”l, and Gershon (a Holocaust survivor) and Bernice Young z”l.
+And in honor of Laurie Hasten, Laurie Pinchot and the eighth grade teachers and students for their hard work and dedication.

 BRONZE

-Michael Nussbaum In memory of our grandparents Rabbi Dr. Bernard and Eugenie Hamburger z”l who perished at the hands of the Nazis and in honor of their great granddaughter Laurie Pinchot, who helps to keep their memory alive.
+The Nussbaum, Daniels, Glass, and Pinchot Families In memory of our grandparents and great grandparents, Rabbi Dr. Bernard and Eugenie Hamburger a”h, who perished at the hands of the Nazis in Auschwitz and Majdanek.

 PEWTER

-Sandy and Keith Kanter In memory of Clair Hahn Cohen, survivor of Nazi Germany.
+Sandy and Keith Kanter In memory of Clair Hahn Cohen, a survivor of Nazi Germany.

-Mitchell and Dara Steinberg and Family In honor of Mr. Eric Blaustein.
-Thank you.
+Dara and Mitchell Steinberg and Family In honor of Sharon Pitluk Silver- thank you!

 Join Our Mailing List